marlago/website/content/experiments/This sounds Turkish to me.rst

   ..

   My Ankara trip.
-Here you see me, Bilal and Orhan, from the Middle East Technical University.
+In the pic you see me, Bilal and Orhan, from the Middle East Technical University.

 To answer this question, I flew to Ankara and I joined a group of researchers at the `Middle East Technical University <https://fle.metu.edu.tr>`__: Martina, Bilal, Duygu and Orhan.